top of page

 In the Context of a Faith Crisis / Religious Deconstruction

-• Encourages finding new sources of purpose, community, and joy.
+• Encourages exploration of new sources of meaning, connection, joy, and purpose.

 In the Context of Purity Culture

-• Helps clients reclaim body autonomy and sexuality as natural, positive parts of the human experience.
+• Supports reclaiming bodily autonomy and sexuality as normal parts of human experience.

-• Reinforces the idea that pleasure, intimacy, and sexual exploration can be sources of joy, not shame.
+• Reinforces the idea that intimacy, pleasure, connection, and desire are not inherently shameful.

 In the Context of Religious Residue

-• Reclaims practices like gratitude, mindfulness, or awe without tying them to religious obligation.
+• Helps clients reconnect with practices like mindfulness, gratitude, wonder, or reflection without tying them to obligation or fear.

 In the Context of Religious Trauma